NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/mouse-aging-analysis.md

 # Data Entry

 These data are accumulated from the database.
 The analysis includes all alive animals, animals which were sacrificed and animals which died of natural causes (denoted in the database as "Unknown").
 Animals which died with an estimated death date are excluded from the analysis.
 We are testing the effects of age on death by natural causes.
-This script is located in /Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout and was most recently run on Wed Aug 15 12:58:25 2018.
+This script is located in /Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout and was most recently run on Mon May 20 08:40:01 2019.